Information for carers of our patients

 Care agencies employ carers who provide personal care such as dressing and washing, and domestic help for people in their own homes.
 Some social services departments also provide home care.
 There is a charge for these services and depending on your financial circumstances you/the patient may have to contribute to the costs.

-In the last days of life services such as Marie Curie nurses, or the St Christopher’s Hospice at Home service, may be helpful.
-These services give carers a chance to catch up on sleep, or take a break.
-Talk to your St Christopher’s nurse if you would like to find out more.
+In the last days of life, services such as Marie Curie nurses may be helpful.
+Services like this give carers a chance to catch up on sleep, or take a break.
+Talk to your St Christopher’s healthcare professional if you would like to find out more.

 In addition to the St Christopher’s services described above, you can obtain the following: